 The macerator system includes an emergency cutoff valve that stops the flow of waste through the flexible 1-1/2-inch macerator hose.
 The valve is at the back of the utility center (Fig A).
 The handle for the cutoff should be pulled UP for NORMAL operation.
-To engage the cutoff, push the valve handle DOWN you to remove debris and preventing accumulation.
-There is a check valve in the plumbing lines to prevent back flow.Flush the black water tank each time the grey and black water holding tanks are dumped or as needed.
+To engage the cutoff, push the valve handle DOWN.